Frequently Asked Questions

 What should I bring with me?

-You will need to bring a duvet, pillow(s), mattress protector and bed linen.
-You will also need to bring crockery, cutlery, pots, pans, cooking utensils etc.
+You will need to bring a duvet, pillow(s) and bed linen.
+You will also need to bring crockery, cutlery, pots, pans, cooking utensils, etc.

 What facilities are included?